Nicholas Kenyon: Education and career

-Kenyon has been a member of the Board of Arts Council England, and previously of the Board of English National Opera, a Governor of the Guildhall School of Music and Drama, a member of the Arts and Humanities Research Council, a member of English Heritage's Blue Plaques Panel, a Trustee of the Dartington Hall Trust, a member of the Dartington International Summer School Foundation and a patron of Spode Music Week.
-He is also a Fellow of The Radio Academy.
+Kenyon has been a member of the Board of Arts Council England, and previously of the Board of English National Opera, a Governor of the Guildhall School of Music and Drama, a member of the Arts and Humanities Research Council, a member of English Heritage's Blue Plaques Panel, a Trustee of the Dartington Hall Trust, a member of the Dartington International Summer School Foundation and a Patron of Spode Music Week.
+He is also a Fellow of the Radio Academy (FRA).

 Honours

-In the 2001 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE) for his services to music and millennium broadcasting.
-He was created a Knight Bachelor in the 2008 New Year Honours.
-In 2011, he was awarded the President's Medal by the British Academy.
+Appointed a Commander of the Order of the British Empire (CBE) in the 2001 New Year Honours, for services to music and millennium broadcasting, he was promoted Knight Bachelor in the 2008 New Year Honours.

+Awarded the President's Medal by the British Academy in 2011, Sir Nicholas is a member of the Worshipful Company of Musicians.

 Publications

-Amongst his publications are The BBC Symphony Orchestra: the first 50 years (1982), the biography Simon Rattle: from Birmingham to Berlin (2001), and the Faber Pocket Guide to Mozart (2005) and Faber Pocket Guide to Bach (2011).
+Amongst Kenyon's publications are The BBC Symphony Orchestra: the first 50 years (1982), the biography Simon Rattle: from Birmingham to Berlin (2001), and the Faber Pocket Guide to Mozart (2005) and Faber Pocket Guide to Bach (2011).
 He edited the influential Authenticity and Early Music (1987), and the BBC Proms Guides to Great Symphonies, Great Concertos, Great Choral Works and Great Orchestral works.
 In 2021 he published The Life of Music: New Adventures in the Western Classical Tradition (2021).